CambridgeUniversityPress/Stellar-Structure-and-Evolution/README.md

 All notebooks were developed in Python 3 using the [Anaconda Python distribution](https://www.anaconda.com).

-Required packages are numpy, scipy, pandas, matplotlib, and astropy, all part of Anaconda.
+Required Python packages are numpy, scipy, pandas, matplotlib, and astropy, all of which are part of the Anaconda Python distribution.

-LaTeX is required for math symbols in the notebooks.
+LaTeX is required to plot math symbols in the notebooks.

 ### Optional Packages